PetrNikolas/niklick/README.md

 # Niklick
 React on Rails and Versioned API solution template for hipsters!
+With AMP project support!

 * Version 3.0.0